Manage Hostnames

 • Staging environment - stage-snoopy.euwest01.umbraco.io

 The hostnames contain the region on which your project is hosted.
-Currently, there are four options available when choosing a region for your Umbraco project:
+The options available when choosing a region for your Umbraco project are:

 • Australian East (aueast01)